cristianbermejo/books-crud-client/README.md

 - Using RestTemplate to make HTTP calls from one service to another.
 - Using interceptors to access a secured service.
+- Using an Eureka server to access resources on another microservice.